amitsaha/amitsaha.github.io/content/virtualenv-first-python.rst

    Launching subshell in virtual environment.
 Type 'exit' or 'Ctrl+D' to return. flask-graphql-demo $

-Our virtualenv ``flask-graphql-demo`` is created and we are in it nowm which we can check:
+Our virtualenv ``flask-graphql-demo`` is created and we are in it, which we can check:

 .. code::